 Riders who wish to have a pit stop must declare the process and technology to the Technical Director/Chief Technical Steward for a safety evaluation.
 All information will be treated with strict confidentiality.

 50.02.5 Transponder timing

-All machines must be equipped with an official transponder.
+All machines must be equipped with an official transponder (except for Track Racing motorcycles, which shall be so equipped only if required).

 50.02.6 Technical Control